LambdaWinter19Hackathon-Calculator/Hackathon_Income_Calculator/README.md

 ### Frontend

-- React
+- React - JavaScript library for building user interfaces
-- Redux
+- Redux - Predictable state container for JavaScript apps
-- react-vis
+- react-vis - React visualization library we used for our graph
-- reactstrap
+- reactstrap - Front end UI library for React
+- styled-components - Styling library for CSS in JS